The Coastal Planning Grants Program provides funding to assist local government with the planning scheme implementation of:

 In addition, the Coastal Planning Grants Program cannot fund:

-- any activities which would be eligible for funding under any other State Government program relating to coastal climate change
+- any activities which would be eligible for funding under any other State Government program relating to Crown land and coastal climate change

 - any review of climate science